-Warren is an Accredited Family Law Specialist, being one of a select few lawyers presently practising in Western Australia who are recognised by the Law Society of Western Australia as a specialist in family law.
+Warren is an Accredited Family Law Specialist, which makes him one of a select few lawyers presently practising in the state who is recognised by the Law Society of Western Australia as a specialist in family law.

 Warren has a Bachelor of Laws (Honours) and a Bachelor of Arts (Politics) from the University of Notre Dame in Fremantle.
 He also has a Bachelor of Business from the WACAE (now known as Edith Cowan University).

 Warren has worked closely with leading family law barristers including the following senior counsel: Mr Peter Dowding SC, Mr Kim Wilson SC, Mr Rod Hooper SC, Dr Anthony Dickey QC, Mr Frank Castiglione QC and Mr Michael Berry SC.

 In January 2015 Warren established West End Legal after completing a short-term contract as Special Counsel at Culshaw Miller Lawyers.

 Prior to this Warren was the Head of the Family Law Department at Dwyer Durack Lawyers.

 Warren started his legal career at Kim Wilson & Co under the guidance of prominent Family Law Barrister, Mr Kim Wilson SC.
 Whilst with this firm, Warren gained extensive experience in medium to large sized financial matters and he was involved with a number of complex trials and appeals.